 Mark your calendars now – the 2nd Annual Canada Ostomy Day will be held the first Saturday in October, 2014.
 We extend an invitation to all chapters across Canada to join in the Stoma Stroll Awareness Walk.
-We are in the process of updating the twelve page procedure manual and will send to all chapter presidents in the next while.
+We created a twelve page procedure manual and have sent it to all chapter presidents.
 UOAC will set up the walk webpage for your city, provide you with posters, postcards and pledge sheets, provide you with a certificate of insurance, pay for approved expenses such as permits and first aid staff.

 I’ve sent a letter to all Ontario chapter presidents announcing the formation of an ad hoc committee between members of the United Ostomy Association of Canada and Ostomy Toronto to advocate for an increase in the Assistive Devices Program (ADP) Grant.
 To ensure we are inclusive, we encourage you to review our request with your members for feedback.
-In addition, if you, or any of your members, would like to be involved in the process, please contact Amy Taylor-Mitropoulos (email@example.com), the committee chair, for more information.
+In addition, if you, or any of your members, would like to be involved in the process, please contact Jim Fitzgerald email@example.com , the committee chair, for more information.
 We have sent a letter to the Ontario Premier and Ontario Health Minister, as well as the leaders of the Ontario NDP and Progressive Conservative parties and invite Ontario chapters to do the same.

 In this issue of the UOAConnection, we are asking you to nominate someone from your chapter for the Maple Leaf Award.
 The Maple Leaf Award is the most prestigious award presented by UOAC.
 It is awarded to a UOAC member or associate who has done outstanding volunteer service for the benefit of UOAC and its members.
 Any UOAC member is eligible to receive this award, with the exception of members of the Executive council.
 Nomination forms are also available on our website.
 Deadline for nominations is April 30, 2014.